 The lightsaber palette doesn’t stop here.
 As we’ve mentioned before, there are tens of other color variations, shades, and hues that reflect different characteristics.
 Among the less common colors are purple and yellow.

-Purple is a rare color that represents those who are equally strong in the force and in their combat ethics while yellow reflects a person’s unwavering persistence and relentless dedication to seeking and destroying all evil forces.
+The purple lightsaber is a rare color that represents those who are equally strong in the force and in their combat ethics while yellow reflects a person’s unwavering persistence and relentless dedication to seeking and destroying all evil forces.

 Now that you have a better understanding of the calculated meaning behind each lightsaber, feel free to flaunt your serious Star Wars knowledge around.